brucewlee/lingfeat/README.md

 5. **Shallow Traditional** (ShTra): traditional features/formulas for text difficulty

 ## Things to note
-These features are inspired from readability assessment (RA) research, a time-honored branch of NLP.
+The features contained in this software are inspired from readability assessment (RA) research, a time-honored branch of NLP.
 References are listed in this documentation.

+To broadly understand how these features interact with readability, difficulty, and complexity of a passage, I suggest you read Section 2 and 3 in my paper, **Pushing on Readability: Advanced Semantic and Neural Augmentation**, EMNLP.

 Most of these features are developed for passage-level analysis.
 But sentence input will work fine with the program, too.